Dmac9244/SameBoy/README.md

+## Modifications

+I am trying to modify this version of SameBoy in an attempt to create an ideal Game Boy sound engine.
+My first goal is to remove the clicks from channel 3, and then I will move on to other improvements.
+The end goal is to have a version which has a toggle for "XQ Audio" in settings which will allow users to have the option of accurate or idealized audio.
+Best case, this final version will be merged with the original so that XQ Audio will be a standard feature in SameBoy.

 # SameBoy

 SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. It has a native Cocoa frontend for macOS, an SDL frontend for other operating systems, and a libretro core.
 It also includes a text-based debugger with an expression evaluator.
 Visit [the website](https://sameboy.github.io/).